Diesel Loco Shed, Ludhiana: Operation

 Being one of the three diesel engine sheds in Northern Railway, various major and minor maintenance schedules of diesel locomotives are carried out here.
-It has the sanctioned capacity of 175 engine units.
-Beyond the operating capacity, this shed houses a total of 198 engine units Like all locomotive sheds, LDH does regular maintenance, overhaul and repair including painting and washing of locomotives.
+It has a sanctioned capacity of 175 engine units.
+Beyond the operating capacity, this shed houses a total of 198 engine units.
+Like all locomotive sheds, LDH does regular maintenance, overhaul and repair, including painting and washing of locomotives.

 Markings

 LDH loco shed has its own logo and stencils.
 It is written on loco's body side as well as front and back.